BruskaTech/UnityEPL/Documentation/articles/FAQ.md

 Unity is also increasing compatibility with async/await more and more with every release.
 They realize how important this language feature is and the benefits that it brings.

 Now, just because the main experiments are written with async/await as the lead, doesn't mean you can't use IEnumerators.
-IEnumerators are used all over UnityEPL internally.
+IEnumerators are used all over PsyForge internally.
 In addition, many tools are provided for IEnumerators (ex: EnumeratorExtensions::TryCatch) and for the switching between IEnumerators and Tasks (TaskExtensions::ToEnumerator and EventMonoBehaviour::ToCoroutineTask)

 ## Common Unity Errors

 These are general questions often asked.

-1. ### You just imported UnityEPL and there are a bunch of errors
+1. ### You just imported PsyForge and there are a bunch of errors

     - Make sure you close the unity editor and re-open it.
 I'm not sure why this is needed, but it is.